wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-cases.rst

       # Restart-Service -Name wazuh

 #.
-On your Wazuh dashboard, navigate to the **SCA** tab and select the Windows endpoint to view the results of the custom SCA check you have created.
+On your Wazuh dashboard, navigate to the **SCA** module and select the Windows endpoint to view the results of the custom SCA check you have created.

   .. thumbnail:: /images/sca/windows-sca-check-results.png
      :title: Windows results of the custom SCA check